Ramzi331/learning_python/progress.md

         in this chapter, I learned about boolean and comparisons and logical operators, and I also learned about conditional execution "if else and elif" and nested conditionals and short circuit, and I learned about try and except.

+chapter 4 :
+        in this chapter, I learned that functions are a named sequence of statements that performs computation and "returns" the result, which means it's a block of code that I can use as much as I want in the same program, and this block of code could be called by the functions name and could take as many values/variables "arguments" as I want it to take! and I learned about the built-in functions and how to make my own functions, I also learned about the flow of execution.